Fujifilm X-T3 vs X100F

 Studio photographers will appreciate that the Fujifilm X-T3 (unlike the X100F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T3 and the X100F are recent models that are part of the current product line-up.
-The X100F replaced the earlier Fujifilm X100T, while the X-T3 followed on from the Fujifilm X-T2.
+The X-T3 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X100F has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So what is the bottom line?
 Is the Fujifilm X-T3 better than the Fujifilm X100F or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.